Homemade Sushi Rolls and Nigiri

 5. Step 5:

-We spread the filling on Fig. Combinations of salmon, cucumber and bell pepper - to your taste.
-Some add avocado, but it is difficult to find it ripe here.
-I like it when there are more toppings, so I usually put everything :) By the way, it is better to use cucumber without seeds.
-It tastes better this way
+Lay the filling on the rice.
+Mix and match the salmon, cucumber, and bell pepper to your taste.
+Some people add avocado, but it's hard to find a ripe one around here.
+I like a generous amount of filling, so I usually add everything :) By the way, it's best to use cucumber with the seeds removed — it tastes better that way.

 6. Step 6: